saleem189/Docker-File-for-Laravel-App-Container/README.md

 > This is not Final version.
 You can modify it according to your need
 # Docker-File-for-Laravel-App-Container  (LAMP STACK)
-this docker file is for Laravel Environment containing PHP, APACHE, MYSQL, PHPMYADMIN Containers and
+this docker file is for Laravel Environment containing PHP, APACHE, MYSQL, PHPMYADMIN Containers

 ```bash